top of page

 Share:

-• how pupil exchange works in Germany
+• how student exchange works in Germany

 • how to apply for a visa for vocational schools

-• how to apply for a student visa in Berlin
+• How to apply for a student visa in Berlin

-Table of contents
+Table of Contents

 1. School attendance in Germany

-2. Requirements for a student visa
+2. Requirements for student visas

 3. Student exchange visa